-Check that the chain brake is in disengaged position by moving the front hand guard towards the front handle.
+Check that the chain brake is in disengaged position by moving the front hand quard towards the front handle.

-Remove the bar nuts and remove the clutch cover (chain brake).
-Take off the transportation ring (A).
+Unscrew the bar nut and remove the clutch cover (chain brake).
+Take off the transportation guard.

 Fit the bar over the bar bolts.
 Place the bar in its rearmost position.
 Place the chain over the drive sprocket locate it in the groove on the bar.
 Begin on the top edge of the bar.